NamaAkuSteven/Network-Analysis-RStudio/README.md

 •	library(twitteR)

-o	twitteR is an R package which provides access to the Twitter API.
+<padding-left:5em>o	twitteR is an R package which provides access to the Twitter API.

 •	library(ROAuth)

 o	Provides an interface to the OAuth 1.0 specification allowing users to authenticate via OAuth to the server of their choice.